 Too Good To Be True?
 Probably

 When it comes to purchasing a car, trust your gut.
 If you’re being offered a price that seems too good to be true, there’s likely a reason.
 A car that looks great, has low mileage, and is being sold for a shockingly low price likely has been in previous accidents or is in need of serious repairs.
 Ask the dealer why the car is being offered for so low a price, and if they don’t give a straight answer, start looking elsewhere.
+Also, ask if the dealer is ready to sign a legally-tailored bill of sale to confirm the purchase.
+It is likely that they will start avoiding this, if this is a scam offer.

 Look for Certified